Grace Skogstad: Research interests

 Grace Skogstad is a specialist in Canadian politics and comparative public policy.
 Her research on Canadian politics has focused primarily on Canadian federalism and public policy-making.
 She is recognized as Canada’s foremost authority on the politics of agricultural policy-making in Canada.
 Her comparative public policy research has examined North American, European Union, and international policies with respect to genetically modified crops and foods, and biofuels.
 Her research has appeared in a number or books and international journals, including the Journal of European Integration, Journal of Comparative Policy Analysis, Policy Sciences, Biomass and Bioenergy, Publius: The Journal of Federalism, Journal of Common Market Studies, Journal of European Public Policy, the Australian Journal of Political Science, Global Governance journal, Journal of Public Policy and the Essential Readings in Canadian Government and Politics; and many others.
 Professor Skogstad has received research grants for her research from the Social Sciences and Humanities Research Council of Canada.

 Awards and honours

-Grace Skogstad is the current president of the International Public Policy Association.
+Grace Skogstad, in 2023, is the previous president of the International Public Policy Association.